High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Explicit formulations of LAP solutions

 \begin{assumption} Assume that $k>0$ such that $S_-(k)\cap S_+(k)=\emptyset$. \end{assumption}

 From \cite{Zhang2019b}, the positive valued $k$'s such that Assumptions \ref{asp2} is satisfied is only a discrete set.

-\begin{remark} Assumption \ref{asp2} is not necessary for the LAP and the CCI method has been extended to the case without it in \cite{Zhang2019b}.
+\begin{remark} Assumption \ref{asp2} is actually not necessary for the LAP.
+For purely periodic case, the CCI method has been extended to the case without it in \cite{Zhang2019b}.
 Concerning the length of this paper, we keep this assumption to only focus on the most important part. \end{remark}

-Assume that Assumption \ref{asp1} and \ref{asp2} are satisfied.
+Suppose that Assumption \ref{asp1} and \ref{asp2} are satisfied.
 The main idea of the CCI method is to modify the integral contour $[-\pi,\pi]$ in \eqref{eq:inverse} such that the points in $S(k)$ are avoided.
 As the set $S(k)$ is finite, from the symmetry between $S_+(k)$ and $S_-(k)$ (see \cite{Zhang2019b}), let

 First let the disk with center $\alpha$ and radius $\delta>0$ be denoted by $B(\alpha,\delta)$, and define

 Define the new integral contour by: